Mapping in the City of Sedona, AZ

-This takes approximately 1 minute and data is already in metadata of the pictures taken.
-With these steps she prepared the database needed for a bundle adjustment step where the software recognizes and finds common points between images, matches them and generates a raw 3D model – “sparse point cloud”.
+This takes approximately 1 minute and data is already in metadata of the images.
+Next is bundle adjustment where the software recognizes and finds common points between images, matches them and generates a raw 3D model – “sparse point cloud”.

-- Automatic recognition and orientation based on Ground control points measurements with GNSS device from the field
+- Automatic recognition and orientation based on GCP measurements with GNSS device from the field

-- Locate the Ground control points on the images and improve the position of automatic detected targets
+- Locate the GCPs on the images and improve the position of automatic detected targets

 - Centering the targets for high accuracy

 - Reconstruct the model choosing only the density of the reconstruction

 The reconstruction step took approximately 2 hours and created a highly detailed 3D point cloud and 3D model of the scene.

 Textured 3D model (mesh) is a surface composed of triangles which gives the model a realistic look.
 If she was using the classical method of surveying – measurements only with Surveying instruments – she could not get this realistic model of the terrain.
 This is helpful to architects and engineers for a better understanding of the project site.